Breaking News: Parents Take Action

 We ask the Education Minister:

 If not for parent and former educator Theresa Ng (Informed Albertans) this dangerous content would still be available to children in Alberta schools. iSMSS has severely damaged the public trust in schools and Alberta Education must sever all ties with this organisation going forward.
-Narrowing supports to one-size-fits all clubs that are influenced by a chosen few, who have lost the public’s faith, does not create safe schools for children.
+Narrowing supports to one-size-fits all clubs – especially when they are being guided by “experts” who have lost the public’s trust – does not create safe schools for children.

-Parents, we must be the healthy and loving influence in our children’s schools.
-Insist on funding for counsellors that support all children in schools, and that the priority be the expansion of supports for at-risk youth, starting with prioritising family communication and cohesion.
+Parents: we must be the healthy and loving influence in our children’s schools.
+Insist on funding for counsellors that support all children in schools, and that the priority be the expansion of supports for at-risk youth, starting with prioritizing family communication and cohesion.

 Important Steps You Can Take